Planning-Inspectorate/osom-guide/src/the-executive-team.md

 CoPs are freely associated with anybody in the organisation.
 It is up to the executive to determine when a community has reached a sufficient level of maturity to assist service managers with guidance on evaluation for its practitioners, and then endorse that CoP to do so.

-The executive should work with communities of practice to ensure that where possible all professions are represented by one or more Communities of Practice.
+The OCDIO should work with communities of practice to ensure that where possible all professions are represented by one or more Communities of Practice.

 ## Mediate between services

 In any service network, disputes will arise between services that serve each other.
-When this occurs, the executive must mediate those disputes and find resolution through the mechanisms it already has: mandates, contract alterations, assessments, etc.
+When this occurs, the OCDIO must mediate those disputes and find resolution through the mechanisms it already has: mandates, contract alterations, assessments, etc.

 ## Monitor and advocate better decision making

-The executive is responsible for advocating and monitoring the adherence to the [40 guides to better decisions](/osom-guide/making-better-decisions).
+The OCDIO is responsible for advocating and monitoring the adherence to the [40 guides to better decisions](/osom-guide/making-better-decisions).
 One of the ways in which this happens is through the [Correction of Error process](/osom-guide/correction-of-errors/).

 Each of the elements of OSOM has been designed in conjunction with the application of those behaviours, and the executive is responsible for constantly being aware of opportunities to alter the operating model more in line with them when needed.